ravindraramavath/CTRI-COVID19/README.md

 ## Data extraction date
 The data was pulled on 28th May 2020 01:00 hrs.

-## Cleaning
-Additional columns have been added for 'type of intervention' (What) and 'on whom' the trial is being conducted (Who).

 ## Additional fields
 The following additional columns are available to analyse over what the stanadard SERP table in the link above gives
 * Last Modified On: